In his days as the Curate-in-Charge of St Andrew's Portslade, the Revd Richard Enraght was friends

 years in the Holy Land and North Africa as a missionary.

-in 1891, Bishop Nichols sent Ben-Oliel, who was described as a very
+in 1891, Maxwell Ben-Oliel, who was described as a very

-distinguished Biblical scholar and preacher, to St John’s Episcopal
+distinguished Biblical scholar and preacher by the California press, was sent by Bishop Nichols of California to St John’s Episcopal

 priest left.
 This cover as Rector in effect lasted just over two